Stretching Newton polygons using pure polynomials: Introduction.

 Our main result shows that a similar phenomenon holds when the Newton polygon of $f$ has multiple segments.
-Namely, as long as the slopes of the Newton polygon of $f$ are not too steep, composition with a $p^r$-pure polynomial $g$ has the interesting effect of `stretching' the Newton polygon of $f$ horizontally by a factor of $\deg g$, thereby preserving the number of segments and transforming the slopes in a predictable way.
+Roughly speaking, as long as the Newton polygon of $f$ does not have any segments with steep negative slopes, composition with a $p^r$-pure polynomial $g$ has the interesting effect of `stretching' the Newton polygon of $f$ horizontally by a factor of $\deg g$, thereby preserving the number of segments and transforming the slopes in a predictable way (see Figure \ref{mainfig}).

-\begin{theorem} Suppose that the $p$-adic Newton polygon of $f$ consists of $N$ segments with slopes $s_1< \dots <s_N$.
-If $g$ is $p^r$-pure and $|s_i|<r$ for all $1\leq i\leq N$ then the Newton polygon of $f\circ g$ has $N$ segments of slopes $\frac{s_1}{\deg g}< \dots <\frac{s_N}{\deg g}$. \end{theorem}
+\begin{theorem} Suppose that the $p$-adic Newton polygon of $f\in \Q_p[x]$ consists of $N$ segments with slopes $s_1< \dots <s_N$.
+If $g$ is $p^r$-pure and $r+s_i>0$ for all $1\leq i\leq N$ then the Newton polygon of $f\circ g$ has $N$ segments of slopes $\frac{s_1}{\deg g}< \dots <\frac{s_N}{\deg g}$. \end{theorem}